-This whole wheat chocolate poppy seed banana bread is nutritiously filling, subtly sweet, nutty, dark, and moist.
+This whole wheat chocolate poppy seed banana bread is nutritious, subtly sweet, nutty, dark, and moist.
 Serve warm or cold with a thin spread of cream cheese or jam.
-It’s easy to whip up with minimal effort.
+It's easy to whip up with minimal effort.

 Phew!
 It's beginning to look like my home again.
 We've had one Reno after another, and it has been so chaotic following my schedule.
 I can hardly get anything done.
 School is out, which means more curricular activities for my son, plus his birthday is coming up in a few weeks, and I am yet to start planning.

 I firmly believe I am biting off more than I can chew, considering I plan on baking the birthday cakes, you heard me right!
-I intend to make at least two three-layered cakes and two dozens cupcakes, plus finger foods and a mocktail and… okay!
-I’ve lost it.
+I intend to make at least two three-layered cakes and two dozen cupcakes, plus finger foods and a mocktail, and… okay!
+I've lost it.
 I will keep you posted on whether I manage to pull it off!

 So, the other day, I was in the mood to turn on the oven despite the heat.
 My sweet tooth was in full effect.
 I wasn't going to yield to my cravings every time that sweet tooth comes calling!
 Considering how much ice cream I demolished the night before (and the night before that, but come on that pineapple coconut häagen-dazs is undeniably moreish).

 I was trying to resist the sugar hankering.
 However, I could not ignore those sweet bananas in the kitchen going decidedly mushy, calling me to make a loaf of irresistible banana bread.
 I've been contemplating using whole wheat to make banana bread for a while now; today felt like the right time to attempt it.

 Quick question, is there anything better than chocolate?
 No, really.